naeemshaikh90/Workflow/README.md

 > -- [Agile Manifesto](http://agilemanifesto.org/)

-Our tasks vary in complexity and duration and so our workflow varies equally, but there are some things that I will always do:
+Our tasks vary in complexity and duration and so our workflow varies equally, but there are some things that we will always do:

 ### Stories